jcanofuentes/xy-firmware/README.md

 }
 ```
 ### Serial Communication
 The firmware uses the Serial object for communication with the GUI.
-The baud rate is set to 115200 in the setup function.
+The baud rate is set to 115200.

 ### Receiving Commands
 Commands are received in the loop function.
 When at least 3 bytes are available in the serial buffer, the firmware reads the command and value and notifies the EventManager.